quickwit-oss/search-benchmark-game/README.md

 make index
 ```

-Run `make bench` to build the different project and run the benches.
+Run `make compile`, to build the search binaries, and then `make bench`, to build the different project and run the benches.
 This command may take more than 30mn.

 ```